 Before accepting a gifted deposit, check with mortgage lenders, or your mortgage broker, what rules are in place.

-Many lenders will require 'proof' of the gift, meaning the person handing over the money will need to make a written statement confirming the money is a gift and doesn't need to be paid back.
+Many lenders will require the person handing over the money to make a written statement confirming the money is a gift and doesn't need to be paid back.

 If you do have to pay back any gift then it's not a gift at all - it's a loan.